joomlashack/ShackBuilder/README.md

 ##### Alias for Related Extension's Path

-If you extension has one or more related extension, you must set its local copy path alias:
+If you extension has one or more related extension/project, you must set its local copy path alias:

     project.AnotherExtensionName.path=/the/path/to/the/anotherextension

 You can set one line per related extension.
+Use this to map the installer library or any other required project.
+Pro extensions, requires to set the path for the Free version, to be able to copy the files.

 ### Phing script for each project